Buying Property in Portugal

 Now that we have covered the real estate market and where to look for a property, we will walk you step by step through the process.
 First and foremost, you’ll need to acquire a Portuguese Tax Number (NIF).
 You can obtain this at any government finance office, and you can find more information on acquiring the NIF here.
 After you have found a place that suits you, and have had a successful house visit, here’s what you will need to do:

-What is Required to Buy Real Estate in Portugal as a Foreigner?
+Requirements for Buying a Real Estate in Portugal as a Foreigner

 Mortgages and Down Payments